powerd6-old/decision-records/agreements/git-standards.md

 As usual, keep the first line under 50 characters for brevity.
 More details can be added in the following lines.
 Remember to add a blank line between the first line and the rest of the lines for ease of reading.

-A good indicator that you are comitting changes that are unrelated to each other on each step is tending to use "and" or "with" on the commit message.
+A good indicator that you are committing changes that are unrelated to each other on each step is tending to use "and" or "with" on the commit message.
 Be mindful of this.

 ## Issues and Project tasks